Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 I am not opposed to e-commerce or to paying for goods and services on the web.
 The worker is worthy of their hire, however, I think any money that comes in should be for honest work or products, not incorrect, insincere, or unthinking recommendations to buy a price-inflated product based on affiliate marketing schemes.

-Sometimes, giving things away for free seems to be the right thing to do and I give away the Templates on this site for free.
-I will continue to do that.
+Sometimes, giving things away for free seems to be the right thing to do that is what I’ve been led in Bible805 to do.

 In conclusion, three things

 One, be careful of affiliate programs.
 Read any recommendations with an eye out for them.
 If something unrelated to the primary ministry of the author says: “Click here to go to this or that product,” that usually means it is an affiliate situation.
 Some sites and email lists will tell you they are what they are and that’s great, but just because they are honest about their relationship does not mean their recommendations are untainted.
 The bottom line is to check out the recommended products before you buy them.
 Look them up on Google—do a search for reviews.
 If you find lots of glowing recommendations, and links, especially ones with “Special offers expiring soon!” be very careful.
 If a product is good, word gets around.
 A current example of this is Canva, an absolutely fantastic image creation program.
-It is widely known, growing in use, and has NO affiliate programs associated with it.
-They do have a FREE option for churches–check that out, many have benefited from it.
+It is widely known, growing in use, and has NO affiliate programs associated with it (at least they didn’t in the past, I haven’t checked recently).

-Three, please tell your friends about www.effectivechurchcom.com and my Youtube Channel.
+Three, please tell your friends about www.Bible805.com, the Bible805Academy, my podcasts and my Youtube Channel.
 Let the ministry groups you are involved in know about my ministry, link to it, share quotes or articles, templates, or tips (you have my permission to do that).
 I am working hard to make churches more effective communicators and I need your help to let churches know this resource exists.

-My commitment to church communicators is to continue to spend my time creating blogs, products, templates, tips and training and to not waste any of it entwining myself in the kudzu web of affiliate marketing.
-Keep out of it and keep communicating to spread the good news of the Kingdom of God!
+My commitment to growing disciples of Jesus and Bible teachers is to continue to spend my time creating blogs, lessons, podcasts, tips and training and to not waste any of it entwining myself in the kudzu web of affiliate marketing.
+Keep out of it and keep spreading the good news of the Kingdom of God!

 ______________